Ufa-Pavillon am Nollendorfplatz: Collapse of Cines

-It appears that the Nollendorf-Theater and all the former Cines properties were sold around this time to the Union-Theater (U.T. or U-T Lichtspiele) chain of cinemas, owned by Paul Davidson of PAGU: its name was changed to the Union-Theater Lichtspiele.
-This corporate name was shared by many other cinemas in Berlin and Germany, such as the Union-Theater-Lichtspiele in Dresden, and the U.T.-Lichtspiele in Lübeck.
+It appears that the Nollendorf-Theater and other former Cines-Theater AG properties were transferred around this time to the Union-Theater (U.T. or U-T Lichtspiele) chain of cinemas, owned by Paul Davidson of PAGU: the cinema's name was changed to the Union-Theater Lichtspiele.
+This corporate name was shared by many other cinemas in Berlin and the rest of Germany, such as the Union-Theater-Lichtspiele in Dresden, and the U.T.-Lichtspiele in Lübeck.